-Click image to download schematic images.
+Click on image to download schematic images.

 Arrange the planes as shown in your respective 3D app.

-1. Using Spline/Curve, draw out the very outer edge of the iPod from the top or bottom view, it doesn't matter.
+1. Using Spline/Curve, draw out the very outer edge of the iPod from the top or bottom view; it doesn't matter.

-2. Extrude from the spline the main body of the iPod.
+2. Extrude from the spline, the main body of the iPod.

 Do the same thing for the “hole” of the wheel.

-Spline→Extrude→Boolean with main body.
+Spline→Extrude→Boolean with the main body.

 Fix the boolean operation [if you are using polygon modeling like what I’m doing for this particular model].

-If you are using 3DS Max, you’ll select the inside polygons of the hole[wheel] and click “insert” to create another polygon[actually it’s more like slicing] to match the size of the inner wheel.
+If you are using 3DS Max, you’ll select the inside polygons of the hole [wheel] and click “insert” to create another polygon [actually it’s more like slicing] to match the size of the inner wheel.

 If you’re using NURBS, ignore this step.

-Polygon modeling: Extrude from the hole to create the inner button.
+Polygon Modeling: Extrude from the hole to create the inner button.

-The reason why NURBS can do this while polygon cannot[not really cannot, more like advise not to] is because you have gone all the way to fix the boolean operation that result from the subtraction from the wheel why not use the fixed result to extrude another button instead of fixing another boolean operation right?
+The reason why NURBS can do this while polygon cannot [not really cannot, more like advised not to] was because you have already gone all the way to fix the Boolean operation that resulted from the subtraction from the wheel, hence, why not use the fixed result to extrude another button instead of fixing another Boolean operation right?

 Please take note of this when you are modeling.

-To achieve Number 1, take the top polygons, insert polygons[another word you slice a smaller piece inside], intrude in then extrude out.
+To achieve Number 1, take the top polygons, insert polygons [in another word, you slice a smaller piece inside], intrude in, then extrude out.

 For NURBS users, you can use boolean operation to boolean out a hole then place a slightly smaller version of the body frame inside.